 - Explore mentoring programs in Manitoba (see Community Resources below);

-- Seek out a mentor directly by writing, or emailing the professional.
-Make sure that you introduce yourself first and explain your request completely and politely.
+- Seek out a mentor directly by writing, or emailing your prospect.
+Make sure that you introduce yourself first and explain your request clearly.

 - Ask a mutual friend or acquaintance for a referral.
-Having someone in your network introduce you to a willing mentor is a valuable asset and is less daunting than making a cold call.
+Having a friend introduce you to a willing mentor is less daunting than making a cold call.

-You can read “How do I ask someone to be my mentor?” by Alan Henry (Ask Lifehacker) to know the steps in choosing a mentor and how to ask them the proper way.
+Read “How do I ask someone to be my mentor?” by Alan Henry (Ask Lifehacker) for more tips on searching for the right person and asking them properly.

 Benefits of having a mentor:

-Aside from gaining essential knowledge in your field, mentoring relationships also provide motivation.
-Good mentors not only brief you on the technical aspects of your work, but can share wisdom that can inspire you to succeed, just like they did.
+Aside from career guidance, mentoring relationships also provide motivation.
+Good mentors share wisdom and concrete examples that can inspire you to succeed, just like they did.

-Generous mentors can also open doors to many opportunities for you and can get you connected with the best people to further your career.
+Generous mentors can also open doors to opportunities for you.
+They can get you connected with the best people to further your career.
 However, don’t expect, or worse, ask, for professional favors or connections from your mentor.
 Remember that your main objective is learning from their expertise, not taking advantage of their kindness.
 Always keep in mind that respect is the most important ingredient in a mentoring relationship.

 0 of 8 questions completed